kellenmace/wp-admin-switcher/README.md

 ## Use ##

-On any WordPress site, hit cmd + shift + A (Mac) or ctrl + shift + A (Windows/Linux) to switch to/from the WordPress Admin.
+On any WordPress site, hit cmd + shift + A (Mac) or ctrl + shift + A (Windows/Linux) to log in and switch to/from the WordPress Admin.
 Alternatively, clicking the extension icon produces the same behavior.

 ## Examples ##